yoonkim/lstm-char-cnn/README.md

 small-word (should get ~101 on dev and ~98 on test)

-th main.lua -gpuid 0 -savefile word-small -word_vec_size 200 -highway_layers 0 use_chars 0 -use_words 1 -rnn_size 200
+th main.lua -gpuid 0 -savefile word-small -word_vec_size 200 -highway_layers 0 -use_chars 0 -use_words 1 -rnn_size 200